deathwatchgaming/Unity-BasicVehiclesControl_ForSyntyBR/README.md

 Player Controls:
 ----------------

-  Note: Thje following found below are related to the provided playercontrol script for usage example if say using vehicle entry script.
+  Note: The following found below are related to the provided playercontrol script for usage example if say using vehicle entry script.

 * Player Forward:   W
 * Player Reverse:   S